visciang/mbs/README.md

 ### Sidecar services

-It's possible execute a compoment build having the toolchain "linked" to a docker-compose.
+It's possible execute a compoment build having the toolchain "linked" to a docker-compose (ref: build manifest "services" field).
 This can be used to run integration tests together with some external services (DB, cache, queue, etc.)

 ## Toolchains development